jesseabdul/github_fork_network/README.md

 				//look at parent fork (if parent_repo_id is not defined) do not pass in the owner_id parameter for these requests so the function determines the owner id, return the parent_repo_id so it can be used when inserting the current repo that is being processed:

+					//check if the parent repo is a fork (recursive function call?)
+						//we want to check if the parent has a parent
+							//if not, then finish processing the current parent repo normally
+							//if so, then

 					//process the parent owner's repos (repo_request_loop)

 					//pass in owner_id = null
 					//pass in parent_repo_id = null

 				//process the current repo: